 But the Civil War disrupted not just the relations between plantation owners and the people they enslaved, but those within families and communities.
 As both sides shifted their resources to war, the ability to give gifts and celebrate was dramatically curtailed.
 People cast their decision to have more modest Christmas celebrations as a patriotic one, and children got in on the act, too.
 Instead of giving and receiving store-bought gifts, they made more humble gifts like popcorn balls or crude homemade toys.
 And they learned to temper their expectations of Santa.

-“A crotchety slave told the Howell-Cobb children not to expect a visit from St. Nick because the Yankees had shot him,” writes historian James Alan Marten, “while other parents offered more sensitive explanations.
+One Confederate family's children were told "not to expect a visit from St. Nick because the Yankees had shot him,” writes historian James Alan Marten, “while other parents offered more sensitive explanations.
 As a Yankee, Santa would be held up by Confederate pickets or perhaps Union blockading vessels had interrupted his journey.”

 Meanwhile, those children’s mothers, aunts and sisters experienced Christmas as an agonizing reminder of the danger faced by men who had gone to war.
 Civil War-era diaries and letters document how many women felt anxiety, grief and depression around Christmas.
 In 1861, Margaret Cahill wrote to her husband, Thomas, a Union officer, that she felt so “nervous and lonely” that she could not write to him on Christmas.
 “Will you say?
 Why did you not write to me on Christmass [sic] Day” she wrote.
 “Well to tell you the truth I was not able.”
 “Never before had so sad a Christmas dawned upon us,” wrote Sallie A. Brook, a Confederate woman from Richmond, of Christmas 1861.